 “Yeah, and both of them are crappy.”

-I wasn’t ready to unravel my entire theological foundation, but if I was honest, I could see no future with my husband.
+I wasn’t ready to unravel my entire theological foundation, but if I were honest, I could see no future with my husband.
 We barely had a present existence together, just a general physical vicinity through which we both moved.
 There were no souls waiting in the wings of existence, expecting to be born of our union.
 But I had an strange sixth sense that there were others waiting to emerge from a different one.

 Over the next year, Charlie and I both fought our cancers, his the physical kind that required another, very risky but ultimately successful brain surgery and rounds of radiation.
 Mine was more amorphous, the spiritual cancer of dogmatic religion, narrow thinking, fear, and shame that had long sat like an obstructive tumor in my soul, preventing healing from festering wounds and chronic pains, the very things that had prodded me into my marriage to begin with.
 At the time, getting married had seemed like a wonderful, church-approved escape from my condition, a biblical treatment that didn’t examine the disease too deeply or implicate anyone else.
 I couldn’t imagine it wouldn’t do the trick, that I wouldn’t successfully complete the program, that I wouldn’t be healed, because I was such a good Christian, from such impeccable Christian pedigree, and getting a divorce was not something within the realm of possibility for me.
 I was more likely to end up an Olympic athlete than a divorcee.